carlosfrias/apigee-aws_create/README.md

 Apigee OPDK AWS Create
 =========

-A brief description of the role goes here.
+The purpose of this role is to provision AWS Ami

 Requirements
 ------------